It is a disorder of the cardiac rhythm (arrhythmia) caused by abnormal electrical signals in the lower chambers of the heart (ventricles).

 - A complete physical examination, medical history, and tests are required to diagnose ventricular tachycardia.

-- To diagnose ventricular tachycardia, your doctor can review your symptoms and your family and medical history, and perform a physical examination.
+- To diagnose ventricular tachycardia, your Doctor can review your symptoms and family and medical history and perform a physical examination.

-- Your doctor may order several tests to diagnose your condition, determine the cause and severity of your condition, and determine the most appropriate treatment.
+- Your Doctor may order several tests to diagnose your condition, determine the cause and severity of your state, and determine the most appropriate treatment.

 - In some cases, ventricular tachycardia can be a medical emergency and requires an urgent diagnosis and rapid treatment.